NikhilKukrety/2026_Automate_Ecommerce_App_End_to_End/README.md

 - Cucumber Integration (BDD)

 Features:
-- BaseTest/Hooks for driver lifecycle
+- BaseTest and Hooks for driver lifecycle
 - BasePage for reusable methods
 - Explicit wait handling
 - TestNG Listeners Integration for Screenshot handling in case of failures